Style Accompaniment Voices

-The illustration below show the bottom buttons on the PSR-S950 and the bottom two rows of the MAIN screen, which is showing the BALANCE controls.
-The CHANNEL ON/OFF button is to the left of the screen.
-Use that button to switch to the CHANNEL ON/OFF (STYLE) options in the main screen.
+The illustration below show the bottom buttons on the PSR-S950.
+The setup is the same on the S970 and the S975.
+The bottom two rows of the MAIN screen are initially showing the BALANCE controls.
+These show up when you press the BALANCE button shown on the left side of the image here.
+The CHANNEL ON/OFF button is also on the left right under the MIXING CONSOLE button.
+Press the CHANNEL ON/OFF button to switch the display to the style CHANNEL options.

-While we're looking at these 8 style parts, note that the numbered buttons below the screen are used to turn individual style parts on and off.
-The bottom row of buttons turn the parts ON or OFF and the top row of buttons are used to see what instrument is used for that part.
-In a later lesson we'll talk more about how you can not only see what instruments are used in the style, but actually change the instrument and thus alter the sound of the style itself.
+The two rows of 8 numbered buttons below the screen are used to turn the 8 individual style parts on or off and to display and/or change the instruments used in the style.
+The bottom row of buttons turn the part ON or OFF.
+The top row of buttons show the exact instrument used for that part.
+In a later lesson we'll talk more about how you can actually change the voice used in that part of the style and thus alter the sound of the style itself.
 For now, just be aware that styles can include up to 8 different voices.
 As you audition some styles in a little bit, remember that you can always pull up the CHANNEL ON/OFF display and turn individual parts OFF.
 This can have a dramatic impact on how the style sounds.
 Feel free to experiment with these ON/OFF buttons for individual styles.

 Style Control Panel

 All of the keyboards have a section on the left side of the top panel called STYLE CONTROL.
 For the most part, the buttons included in this section are the same for all the keyboards.
 The Style Control buttons for the PSR-S900/S910, the PSR-S950 and the Tyros5 are shown below.
 Let's look at what is there.